Introduction to Small Mammal Taxidermy: Mink

 Health & Safety

-- Overview of how to protect yourself from common dangers associated with working with specimens.
+Overview of how to protect yourself from common health risks associated with working with specimens.

 Tools & Supplies